-If the system asserts $V{IL}$ on the WP#/ACC pin, the device disables program and erase functions in the two "outermost" 8 Kbyte boot sectors independently of whether those sectors were protected or unprotected using the method described in "Sector/Sector Block Protection and Unprotection".
+If the system asserts $V{IL}$ on the WP#/ACC pin, the device disables program and erase functions in the two "outermost" 8 Kbyte boot sectors independently of whether those sectors were protected or unprotected using the method described in "The autoselect mode provides manufacturer and device identification, and sector protection verification, through identifier codes output on DQ7-DQ0.
+The autoselect codes can be accessed in-system through the command register.
+Refer to the Autoselect Command Sequence section for more information.Sector/Sector Block Protection and Unprotection".
 The two outermost 8 Kbyte boot sectors are the two sectors containing the lowest addresses in a top-boot-configured device, or the two sectors containing the highest addresses in a top-boot-configured device.

-If the system asserts $V{IH}$ on the WP#/ACC pin, the device reverts to whether the two outermost 8 Kbyte boot sectors were last set to be protected or unprotected.
-That is, sector protection or unprotection for these two sectors depends on whether they were last protected or unprotected using the method described in "Sector/Sector Block Protection and Unprotection".
+If the system asserts VIH on the WP#/ACC pin, the device reverts to whether the two outermost 8 Kbyte boot sectors were last set to be protected or unprotected.
+That is, sector protection or unprotection for these two sectors depends on whether they were last protected or unprotected using the method described in "The autoselect mode provides manufacturer and device identification, and sector protection verification, through identifier codes output on DQ7-DQ0.
+The autoselect codes can be accessed in-system through the command register.
+Refer to the Autoselect Command Sequence section for more information.Sector/Sector Block Protection and Unprotection".